rmenon1008/led_matrix_rp2040_rust/README.md

-# A LED Matrix driver for the RP2040
+# An LED Matrix driver for the RP2040